 Theta brainwaves occur most often in sleep but are also dominant in deep meditation.
 Theta is our gateway to learning, memory, and intuition.
 In theta, our senses are withdrawn from the external world and focused on signals originating from within.
 It is that twilight state which we normally only experience fleetingly as we wake or drift off to sleep.
 In theta we are in a dream; vivid imagery, intuition and information beyond our normal conscious awareness.
 It’s where we hold our ‘stuff’, our fears, troubled history, and nightmares.

 Alpha brainwaves are dominant during quietly flowing thoughts, and in some meditative states.
 Alpha is ‘the power of now’, being here, in the present.
 Alpha is the resting state for the brain.
 Alpha waves aid overall mental coordination, calmness, alertness, mind/body integration and learning.

 Beta waves (12 to 38 Hz)

 Beta brainwaves dominate our normal waking state of consciousness when attention is directed towards cognitive tasks and the outside world.
-Beta is a ‘fast’ activity, present when we are alert, attentive, engaged in problem solving, judgment, decision making, and engaged in focused mental activity.
+Beta is a ‘fast’ activity, present when we are alert, attentive, engaged in problem solving, judgment, decision making, or focused mental activity.